-Strategies Key Activities Increase state cigarette excise tax by increments of at least 10% of the average pack price.
-Educate policy makers on the need for periodic and substantial increases in tax to realize reductions in tobacco use.
-Establish tax parity across all tobacco products.
-Establish an excise tax on e-cigarettes.
-Increase the excise tax on cigars to align with cigarette and other tobacco product taxes.
-Designate a percentage of the state's tobacco excise tax to sustainably fund tobacco control efforts.
-Educate decision- and policy-makers on tobacco control's return on investment to promote funding of tobacco prevention and control.
-Preserve and increase the Vermont Tobacco Trust Fund.
-Educate decision- and policy-makers on how an operating and funded trust fund can reduce health care costs and improve population health.
-Align tobacco control in Vermont with national and state health care reform initiatives.
-Promote tobacco screening and cessation services as a payment measure for health systems and providers.
-Work with accountable care organizations and hospital systems to reinvest funds into population health improvement programs by reducing tobacco use.
-Submit recommendations for Vermont's essential health benefit that reflect requirements for preventive services in the ACA.
+Strategies Key Activities Increase Vermont's cigarette excise tax by increments of at least 10% of the average pack price.
+Educate policy makers on the need for periodic and substantial increases in tax to realize reductions in tobacco use Establish tax parity across all tobacco products.
+Establish an excise tax on e-cigarettes Increase the excise tax on cigars to align with cigarette and other tobacco product taxes Designate a percentage of the state's tobacco excise tax to sustainably fund tobacco control efforts in Vermont.
+Educate decision makers and policy makers on tobacco control's return on investment to promote funding of tobacco prevention and control Preserve and increase the Vermont Tobacco Trust Fund.
+Educate decision makers and policy makers on how an operating and funded trust fund can maximize health care reductions and population health improvements